qqqlab/madflight-docs/docs/Getting-Started.md

 //pin_ser<bus>_tx    <gpio>
 //pin_ser<bus>_rx    <gpio>
 ```
-### Connect a PPM Receiver
+### Configure a PPM Receiver (RCL)

 Set the following in madflight_config:
 ```
 rcl_gizmo      PPM
 rcl_num_ch     8      // number of channels
-rcl_deadband   10     // center stick deadband in [us], a value around 10 will probably work fine pin_rcl_ppm    <gpio> // select the pin here
+rcl_deadband   10     // center stick deadband in [us], a value around 10 will probably work fine pin_rcl_ppm    <gpio> // select the PPM pin here
 ```

-### Configure Radio Channels
+### Configure Radio Channels (RCL)

-Either use CLI `calradio`, or modify the following parameters, or set your radio transmitter to match the default parameters:
+Set your radio transmitter to match the default parameters listed below.
+Or modify the parameters to match your radio setup.

+Or skip these settings and see below to setup the parameters interactively.

 ```
 rcl_thr_ch        1 // 1-based channel number for throttle